 Before going public in 2021, Blend paid $422 million to acquire a national title insurance and settlement services provider, Title365, from Mr. Cooper Group.
 The deal helped Blend boost 2021 revenue by 144 percent, but it also helped drive a 129 percent increase in operating expenses.

 Compass founder and CEO Robert Reffkin announced in mid-June that his company was laying off 10 percent of its workforce or about 450 employees.
 All of the layoffs involved full-time staffers, rather than agents.
 In an email to Compass workers, Reffking explained that “the economic environment has consistently worsened over these last few months.”
 He went on to cite rising inflation and mortgage rates, as well as a consensus among industry leaders that a recession could be coming.
 In addition to letting go of employees, Compass also opted to halt further expansion for the time being.

 Commercial real estate giant and would-be residential disruptor CoStar cut 100 jobs in early December.
 The layoffs were part of a restructuring that aimed to integrate the Homes.com and Homesnap brands.
 In a statement, CoStar said the eliminated positions were duplicative roles, though the company also said it has plans to continue increasing total staff numbers in the near future.

-Divvy purchases homes on behalf of its customers and then rents the homes back to them while the customers continue to build equity on the properties.
-Initially, the renter contributes 1 to 2 percent of the home value to the purchase, then about 25 percent of each monthly payment that follows goes toward saving up for a down payment.
+Divvy purchases homes on behalf of its customers and rents the homes back to them while the customers continue building equity on the properties.
+Initially, the renter contributes 1 to 2 percent of the home value to the purchase, then about 25 percent of each monthly payment that follows goes toward saving for a down payment.

 Divvy’s model has come under scrutiny of late by a number of its customers and affordable housing proponents.